Ledges Hotel: Architectural Gem Offers Modern Luxury

 (I ordered the tasty Seared Ahi Tuna, Shiso sesame crusted, jicama apple slaw, and sweet onion dashi with a side of crispy Brussels Sprouts).

-Throughout the year, I cover a variety of properties from historic hotels to fishing lodges.
+To clarify, throughout the year, I cover a variety of properties from historic hotels to fishing lodges.
 Rest assured, my trips were comped but my opinions are my own and based on my experiences.

 Settlers Hospitality Group Salutes Carbondale’s Heritage